clsoar/udacity-feedreader/README.md

 Download the files and folders contained in this GitHub Repo and run locally from your computer.

 To run locally from your computer, open the index.html file in your browser.
+The tests will be at the bottom of the page.
 Additionally, there is a Jasmine folder within the documents.
 Within that folder is a "spec" folder which holds the feedreader.js file, which contains all of the testing suites.

 ## What do the tests do?